paulvivier/status/README.md

 [ [Paintings](http://www.vivier.net/paintings) ] -
 [ [Contact](http://www.vivier.net/contact) ]

+## Nov 15, 2025 - Saturday on a dayless week
+Lately, a Saturday means, there will be more people in parks than normal.
+It's a good day to stay away.
+I'll do some reading and taking some pictures today.
+I have a few thoughts of places to go.

+## Nov 14, 2025 - Delivery
+Delivered a purchase of the two shrimp boats today.
+Feels good to make a sale.
+Took some pictures of Parkway bridges.
+I have an idea ...

+## Nov 13, 2025 - Upside Down
+No work on my easel.
+Feels wrong

 ## Nov 11, 2025 - Tuscan Stew
 In rememberance of my trip to Italy last year, I'm going to make a Tuscan beef stew today.
 Kerosene heater did the trick last night, pushing my greenhouse to 25 degrees over outside temp, which isn't great, but saved my plants.
 It was 28 F last night.
 Making my way through Sally Mann's new book.
 I love her writing voice, very comforting with her Appalachian euphemism and idioms.
 Taubman pastel is closing in to be done.
 I don't think I'm going to make it to another 4.
 This one feels like it's more tedium and less discovery.